rasheedaboud/FSharp-Web-Development/Part 4 -State Management/Part 4-State Management.md

     )
 ```

 We create a react context with the `type AppState = { message: string }` state.
 We then wrap the router component in the context provider.
-THis makes our app state globally available.
+This makes our app state globally available.

+`React.contextProvider` has following signature `IContext<'a> *  'a * ReactElement -> ReactElement`.
+It takes a context some state and an element, which in our case is just a fragment.
+We are passing in `(state,setState)` as the generic `'a` as means to access and change the value from any child element.
+You could just as easily wire this up to work with an elmish architecture.

 In the Home component we request the current `AppState` and are given the state as well as a function to update it.
+We also added a button in the home component to update the `AppState` dynamically.

 [Compositional IT](https://www.compositional-it.com/news-blog/component-communication-using-react-context/) and [Feliz](https://zaid-ajaj.github.io/Feliz/#/Feliz/React/ContextPropagation) both give wonderful examples of how to use the `useContext` hook.
-In our example we use the context with a `useSate` hook, however you can wire this up tho sue elmish instead.

 ### Conclusion